 Anyone who owns or occupies a country house with a large garden and a swimming pool knows that these require constant attendance, and structures that remain empty or unoccupied for extended periods often decay in haste, however keen the hired housekeeper or gardener might (or might not) be.

 In situations where the original owners have died, the estate usually passes into hands of the children, who now assume title and responsibility for the spaces where they once played unburdened by the weights of adulthood and property management.
-They begin to discover that houses which may be valued at several million pesos by online listing portals can call for hundreds of thousands of pesos in ready cash every year to upkeep.

 Priorities shift in unforeseen ways and negotiating use of the space with siblings (and their own families), as well as arguments over the running costs and stewardship of the property adds to the complexity of holding title.

-And thus, homes which were joyful retreats of weekend cheer and a place to while away school holidays may now lay mostly unoccupied, echoing with memories and ghosts of a lifestyle passed, and an era long departed.
+And thus, homes which were joyful retreats of weekend cheer and a place to while away school holidays might now lay mostly unoccupied, echoing with memories and ghosts of a lifestyle passed, and an era long departed.

 These types of situations serve as reminders that properties, in kind with their owners, pass through cycles and that the habits and spoils of one generation are not promised to another.